 – The Conditional Permitters accept suicide, often grudgingly, as appropriate for reasons of honor (seppuku, the Stoics, Confucius) or as a last resort when life becomes intolerable (Hume, Ayn Rand).

-– The Libertarians (Schopenhauer, Szasz, Améry) assert that the freedom to commit suicide is one of the most fundamental of human rights, thus it is wrong to forbid it.
+– The Libertarians (Schopenhauer, Szasz, Améry) assert that the freedom to commit suicide is a fundamental human right.
+Therefore, it is wrong to forbid it.

 Science Speculation: Ultimately, the attitude that an individual or a society takes toward suicide comes down to values.
 Is life itself such an overreaching value that it must be preserved at absolutely any cost?
 Evidently, many believe this.
-However, there are factors that to many people may trump, or at least impair, the sacrosanct status of life as a (capitalized) Value: incurable pain; altruism; honor; and even the vigorous assertion of personal freedom.
+However, there are factors that to many trump, or at least impair, the sacrosanct status of life as a (capitalized) Value.
+These include: incurable pain; altruism; honor; and even the vigorous assertion of personal freedom.

 A person who demands absolutes in life, simple conclusions about complicated and ambiguous circumstances, is likely to oppose suicide.
-When that value comes into conflict with other black-and-white values (such as honor or personal freedom), he must either grant exceptions or go into denial.
+When that value conflicts with other black-and-white values (such as honor or personal freedom), he has a dilemma.
+He must either grant exceptions or go into denial.
 On the other hand, a person who considers life an unfolding mystery to which we never know all the answers will be less judgmental.
 He will consider suicide to be a troubling dilemma that needs compassion and understanding, one that admits no rote answers.